 The Del Mar Fairgrounds offers a fun, enthusiastic, and service-oriented working environment.
 If you would like to join our team and promote our renowned guest services, click the links below to find out more about our current job opportunities and how to apply.

 Temporary employment opportunities are listed here.
 The majority of temporary jobs are for the San Diego County Fair, and are posted in the spring.
 Temporary/seasonal employment positions do not allow employees to have multiple jobs at the same time.
 Temporary/seasonal employees must decide which job to accept, if offered more than one position.

 San Diego County Fair Vendor Jobs

 Each year outside vendors offer employment opportunities at the San Diego County Fair.
 For these positions, you must apply directly with the commercial or food vendor.
-Job openings are usually posted in May and June.
+Job openings for 2017 will be posted twice, Friday, May 12; and Friday, May 26 (by the end of the business day).

 Permanent employment opportunities are listed throughout the year.
 Positions are quickly filled, so please check back regularly to see new opportunities.

 Jobs with the Del Mar Thoroughbred Club (you will be redirected to the DMTC website)

 Human Resources Office Hours

 The HR office is open 8:00AM to 5:00PM, Monday through Friday; closed on State of California holidays.
 The office is located on the southeast corner of the Fairgrounds (see the Fairgounds map).

 Transactions for PST refunds are available through the savingsplusnow.com website.